Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Snorkeling the blue waters of the Caribbean

-🤿 Browse the Best Snorkel Tours in St. Thomas
+👉 Browse Snorkel Tours in St. Thomas

-The best part about snorkel adventures in St. Thomas is you can practically do it anywhere – whether you’re on a boat or even right off the beach with a buddy.
 Popular snorkel tour destinations via boat include Turtle Cove, Christmas Cove, Lovango Cay, and Maho Bay.
 As for self-guided beach snorkeling, I suggest heading to Lindquist Beach, Sapphire Beach, or Brewers Bay on St. Thomas, and Trunk Bay Beach on St. John.

-🤿 Travel Snorkel Gear: Every beach day turns into an adventure day on St. Thomas when you bring your snorkel gear.
+🤿 Travel Snorkel Gear: Every beach day turns into an adventure on St. Thomas when you bring your snorkel gear.
 We suggest this handy travel set to discover an entire marine world of opportunity.

-St. Thomas Sites & Attractions
+Sites & Attractions

 Mountain Top

-Sip a world-famous banana daiquiri with an epic view
+Sip a world-famous banana daiquiri with an epic view of the US Virgin Islands.

 View of a mini map from the mountain top of St. Thomas